Skip to main content

 2. Connect readings to each other.
 The real value of reading compounds when ideas from different sources link together.
 Tools like Atlas do this automatically.

-3. Export your highlights.
-Whatever tool you use, make sure your highlights and notes go somewhere durable.
+3. Export your annotations.
+Whatever tool you use, make sure your annotations and notes go somewhere durable.
 Reading without capture is reading you'll forget.

 4. Match the tool to the task.
 You don't need one tool for everything.
 Use the right tool for each reading type.